openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ## Common mistakes in transformations <a name="common_mistakes"></a>

-In transformation development process
+In transformation development process:

 * Do not use deprecated nGraph API.
-Deprecated methods has `NGRAPH_DEPRECATED` macros in its definition.
+Deprecated methods has the `NGRAPH_DEPRECATED` macros in its definition.
-* Do not pass `shared_ptr<Node>` as input for other node if type of node is unknown or it has multiple outputs.
+* Do not pass `shared_ptr<Node>` as an input for other node if type of node is unknown or it has multiple outputs.
 Use explicit output port.
-* If you replace node with another node that produce different shape you need to remember that new shape won't be propagated until first `validate_nodes_and_infer_types` call for `ngraph::Function`.
-If you are using `pass::Manager` it will automatically call this method after each transformation execution.
+* If you replace node with another node that produces different shape, remember that new shape will not be propagated until the first `validate_nodes_and_infer_types` call for `ngraph::Function`.
+If you are using `pass::Manager`, it will automatically call this method after each transformation execution.
-* Do not forget to call `ngraph::ConstantFolding` pass if your transformation creates constant sub-graphs.
+* Do not forget to call the `ngraph::ConstantFolding` pass if your transformation creates constant subgraphs.
 * Use latest OpSet if you are not developing downgrade transformation pass.
-* When developing callback for `ngraph::pass::MatcherPass` do not change nodes that comes after root node in topological order.
+* When developing a callback for `ngraph::pass::MatcherPass`,  do not change nodes that come after the root node in topological order.

 ## Using pass manager <a name="using_pass_manager"></a>

-`ngraph::pass::Manager` is a container class that can store list of transformations and execute them.
+`ngraph::pass::Manager` is a container class that can store the list of transformations and execute them.
 The main idea of this class is to have high-level representation for grouped list of transformations.
 It can register and apply any [transformation types](#transformations_types) on function.
-In addition `ngraph::pass::Manager` has extended debug capabilities (find more information in [how to debug transformations](#how_to_debug_transformations) section).
+In addition, `ngraph::pass::Manager` has extended debug capabilities (find more information in the [how to debug transformations](#how_to_debug_transformations) section).

-Example below shows basic usage of `ngraph::pass::Manager`
+The example below shows basic usage of `ngraph::pass::Manager`

 @snippet src/template_pattern_transformation.cpp matcher_pass:manager3

-Another example how multiple matcher passes can be united into single GraphRewrite.
+Another example shows how multiple matcher passes can be united into single GraphRewrite.

 @snippet src/template_pattern_transformation.cpp matcher_pass:manager2

 ## How to debug transformations <a name="how_to_debug_transformations"></a>

-The most popular tool for transformations debugging is `ngraph::pass::VisualizeTree` transformation that visualize ngraph::Function.
+The most popular tool for transformations debugging is the `ngraph::pass::VisualizeTree` transformation, which visualizes ngraph::Function.

 Usage example: